Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 Note: some of this stuff is obvious, but you never know who’s reading this and what their exposure is.
 If there’s stuff we missed or got wrong, let us know in comments.

-In layout and formatting, “Recognition” is a 13-page comic, with the only text Moore’s prose-poem.
-The story illustrated by Burrows is far from H. P. Lovecraft’s sonnet, however, and takes as a basis the stories and facts surrounding H. P. Lovecraft’s father, Winfield Scott Lovecraft, a commercial traveler who suffered from syphilis, speculated to have been contracted from a prostitute.
+In layout and formatting, “Recognition” is a 13-page comic.
+Far from H. P. Lovecraft’s sonnet, the tale takes as a basis the stories and facts surrounding H. P. Lovecraft’s father, Winfield Scott Lovecraft, a commercial traveler who suffered from syphilis, speculated to have been contracted from a prostitute.
 Moore and Burrow’s source for the story isn’t divulged, but given the date is probably either from a biography of Lovecraft (probably de Camp’s H. P. Lovecraft A Biography) or else Kenneth W. Faig Jr.’s “The Parents of Howard Phillips Lovecraft” in An Epicure in the Terrible.
 Faig reports:

 According to the anecdote, Winfield had to be placed under constraint while on a business trip to Chicago and returned to Providence.
 De Camp relates: “Alone in his hotel room, he suddenly began crying out that the chambermaid had insulted him and that his wife was being assaulted on the floor above.”
 (48)